-Did you know that white wine can be made with red or white grapes?
+Ever wonder how white wine is made?
+Did you know that vintners can make white wine with red or white grapes?
 The major difference between making red wine and white wine is that the juice is fermented without the grape’s skins when making white wine.
 See how white wine is produced with an easy-to-understand infographic.

-The basic concept behind winemaking is very simple, but the process can vary greatly depending on who makes the wine and what techniques they prefer to use.
-Use the visual aid below as a baseline to how all white wines are made!
+The basic concept behind winemaking is straightforward, but it can vary greatly depending on who makes the wine and what techniques they prefer to use.
+Use the visual aid below as a baseline for producing white wines!

 Part 1: Crush Grapes and Collect Juice